For some background on why I put this together, info on Google Street View, and general random thoughts please check out this post.

 - Hubbards Bishop's Park Gazebo - Gazebo number 3!
 Used in several episodes, just down the street from the Rev's church.
 The scene in Season 4, Episode 2 where Duke tells Jennifer the story about a kid who broke his arm sledding when they were younger (the story is about Nathan) takes place here.

-- Hubbards House, Old Post Road - OK, I really struggled with including this but I was just so pleased with myself I can't help it.
+- Hubbards House, Old Post Road - [NOTE: This link is NOT WORKING at this time.
+For some reason, here and there Google removes the ability to pull up old shots of a location and only shows the current link.
+That's the case here, and the 2016 image that currently shows up has too much foliage to see the house.
+Hopefully they will fix it.]
+OK, I really struggled with including this but I was just so pleased with myself I can't help it.
 This house was used as The Reverend Driscoll's home.
 I am 90% certain they actually used the interior of this house.
 It's back on another road which was not directly cataloged by Google so the Street View is from a nearby highway looking through the trees.
 The house is up on a hill which, when looking out through the front windows, would have a view of the Rev's church (St. Luke's).
 Watch the episode (season 1 episode 2 I think) and you will see what I'm talking about.

 - Hubbards St. Mark's Anglican Church - used as the outskirts of Haven in more than one episode.
 Now spin the camera 180 degrees - in the current Street View image at the time I am writing this, which is shown with an image date of August 2014, there are HAVEN POLICE CARS parked across from the church!
 COOL!
 The blue Chevy Tahoe there is Dwight's vehicle on the show as well.
 I *think* these cars were parked here for filming scenes for season 5, episode 14 (first episode of season 5b or season 6 or whatever we're calling it).

 - Hubbards House at Tilley's Cove - The Grey Gull.
 There are several decent shots of the building from the road, just walk the camera up and down.
 Also, use the little widget (in the upper left on my browser) that lets you view historical images from previous years.
 The "current" images right now are from August 2014.
 However there are a number of really nice shots from April 2012 when the Grey Gull sign was up, and there was less foliage covering the building.
+[NOTE: As mentioned above, Google has done something so not all the old views are available - in particular, the 2012 version of this area is not showing up right now.]
 There are also some shots from 2009 prior to the start of filming the show, when the building doesn't have the sign - or windows or doors apparently.
 In photos I've seen elsewhere since these Street View images were done, the signage has been removed.

 Other Areas Of Interest